vidalouiswang/Abc/README.md

 ### If you still don't know how to use, I will make a video and upload to YouTube, the link will be put right here.

 ### Code comments status(full comments):

+* Local:

     * Header file:

         * Almost all header files

     * Source File:

         * /lib/arraybuffer/arraybuffer.cpp
         * /src/main/main.cpp

+* Server:

+    * /server/iot.js
+    * /server/create.js

 # Thanks to